juliannovoa/compiler-uned/README.md

 # compiler-uned

-Developed a full compiler (lexer, parser, semantic analyzer, intermediate code generator and assembly code generator) for a custom programming language with support for recursion.
+compiler-uned is a full compiler (lexer, parser, semantic analyzer, intermediate code generator and assembly code generator) for a custom programming language with support for recursion.

 ## Install dependencies